Strawberry Kiwi & Lime Frozen Yogurt

 1/4 cup honey

-Serve: with fresh fruit like strawberries, bananas, kiwi or cantaloupe.
+Scoop into bowls or cones and serve with fresh fruit like strawberries, bananas, kiwi, or cantaloupe.

-Here are some other yummy strawberry recipes from some super food blogger.
+Here are some other yummy strawberry recipes from some super food bloggers.

 Fresh Strawberry Mini Pies from Jean at Lemons and Anchoives